SamuelCourville/WOW/README.md

 	Perple_X: https://www.perplex.ethz.ch/
 	EQ3/6: https://github.com/LLNL/EQ3_6

+### 2).
 Clone the WOW repository into a new directory

-Before the notebook will work, there are paths that need to be updated.
+### 3).
+Before the notebook will work, there are file paths that need to be updated.
-Update the commented paths in the following files:
-	- lookupProps.py
-	- Perple_X path
-	- plotHelper.py
-	- eq36.py
+Open WOW.py and update the three file paths listed:
+	&emsp; main_directory - This is the location of the WOW repository on your machine.
+	&emsp; rcrust_directory - This is the location of your Rcrust installation on your machine.
+	&emsp; eq36_directory - This is the location of your EQ36 installation on your machine.

+### 4).
+Move Rcrust and EQ36 project and data files.
-move the Rcrust WOW project into your Rcrust project folder.
+&emsp; - Move the WOW Rcrust project into your Rcrust project folder.
+&emsp; - Move the Rcrust data files from the WOW folder to your Rcrust data file folder.
+&emsp; - Move the EQ36 database files into the db folder of your EQ36 installation.

-Once all required software have been successfully installed, and all paths updated,
+### 5).
+Once all required software has been successfully installed, and all paths updated,
-use the demonstration Jupiter notebook
+Open the "Demo" Jupyter notebook